Flakoia/advent-of-craft-2024/exercise/java/day13/mikado.md

       - [X] Transform all if to else if
       - [X] Create duplication to have 3 if
       - [X] Correct all if with IDE recommandation
-  - [ ] 👍Implement the `Two for one` discount computation
+  - [X] 👍Implement the `Two for one` discount computation
     - [X] Add two for one into SpecialOFferTimeEnum
-    - [ ] Implement branch two for one in shooping sleigh
+    - [X] Implement branch two for one in shooping sleigh
+    - [X] Implement business logic same as three for one
   - [ ] 👍Refactor the existing code to use the `X for Y` discount computation method with the `Three for two` discount
 - [ ] Parking-Lot (any change with no direct impact on the main goal)
   - [ ] ...